-Have your official study abroad transcript sent to the Learning Abroad Center as soon as possible.
+Have your official study abroad transcript sent to the UMN Office of Admissions as soon as possible.
 Have it sent to:

 University of Minnesota

-Upon receiving your study abroad transcript, the Learning Abroad Center forwards your study abroad transcript to the Office of Admissions.
-The Office of Admissions evaluates and posts the transfer credit to your transcript.
+Upon receiving your study abroad transcript, the the Office of Admissions evaluates and posts the transfer credit to your transcript.

 If you’re not sure, contact your LAC adviser.

 It can take several weeks to months after your transcript is received for credit to appear on your University of Minnesota transcript.

 View your UMN transcript on the One Stop website.